 Our teachers first and foremost have to have a love and passion for developing children in the early years.
 They will have degrees or diplomas in Education or Psychology.
 Some come from other educational systems like Montessori, EYFS, Waldorf, etc but we do intensive training on our program to ensure that they understand its aims and goals and know how to bring it to life so our children are inspired and happy.
 We also have a full time Head Teacher whose role in the classroom is to make sure that the Teaching team is bringing the program to life.

 One of our core values is ensuring cultural diversity is represented across our teaching team.
 As such our teachers come from all over the world.
 All have strong English skills and capabilities.

 Are your teachers trained on your program?

 Our teachers are trained intensively on the program, how to teach it, and how to plan and schedule it.
 We train twice a year in August and in January.
-Our Global Academic Director, Cathy McCauley, does all of the training.
+Our Global Academic Director, Jeannine Laubner, does all of the training.
 Our Head Teachers oversee the implementation of the program, and they spend all their time in the classrooms coaching both teachers and TA’s.
 As well all of our staff have been trained in Pediatric First Aid and Fire Safety.

 How do you maintain class sizes?

 We have one teacher and 2 TA’s for every classroom.
 We also have two TA’s that float between the classes.
 If a teacher is ill, the Head Teacher takes over the class for that day.